schmidt-jo/mese_t2_paper/index.md

 ## Visualizations
 The links provide fly-through animations of the estimated R2 maps.
-Those maps were estimated from Multi-Echo Spin-Echo (MESE) data acquired for 6 participants.
+Those maps were estimated from Multi-Echo Spin-Echo (MESE) data acquired for 6 participants which are linked separately.

-Each of the plots is interactive, control is provided to skim through the acquisition slices, zoom or reorient the plot.
+Each of the plots is interactive, control is provided to skim through, zoom or reorient the plot.
 In particular cortical and sub-cortical structures are clearly delineated.

 The image points correspond to a cubic volume of 0.7 mm x 0.7 mm x 0.7 mm sidelength.

-Further information can be found in the publication.
+These are separated by a gap of around 2 mm not acquired.

+The animation shows the individual slices.

 - [Subject 1](data/fly_through_s-1.html)
 - [Subject 2](data/fly_through_s-2.html)